Marine Biogeographic Assessment of Three National Marine Sanctuaries off North Central California

 The California Current, which runs south along the west coast of North America, is one of the most productive ecosystems in the world.
 The three national marine sanctuaries (Cordell Bank, Gulf of the Farallones, and Monterey Bay) located off the north central California coast support a rich array of habitats, from rugged rocky shores and lush kelp forests to one of the largest underwater canyons in North America.
 They also support recreation and commerce for many of the 3 million people living nearby.
 Compiling habitat data is a key step in improving conservation and management of these three eminent marine sanctuaries.

 What We Did

-Our study area encompassed the borders of three national marine sanctuaries along the north central CA coast and extended from approximately 35°N to 39°N (Point Sal to Point Arena), and offshore to the extent of available data (usually within the US exclusive economic zone).
+Our study area encompassed the borders of three national marine sanctuaries along the north central Californai coast and extended from approximately 35°N to 39°N (Point Sal to Point Arena), and offshore to the extent of available data (usually within the US exclusive economic zone).
 To complete the biogeographic assessments of Cordell Bank, Gulf of the Farallones, and Monterey Bay, we:

 Identified, compiled, and analyzed priority biological (fishes, seabirds, marine mammals) and environmental data sets in and around the Monterey Bay, Gulf of the Farallones, and Cordell Bank national marine sanctuaries